Trump strong-arms House Republicans. They’re not ready to cave (yet).

 A number of Republican lawmakers – including some holdouts – said that the president’s speech had helped move the bill forward

-But even after hearing him out, both the SALT holdouts and the fiscal hawk hard-liners weren’t ready to get on board.
+But even after hearing him out, both the SALT holdouts and the biggest fiscal hawks weren’t ready to get on board.

 New York Rep. Mike Lawler, whom lawmakers said the president called out by name during the closed-door meeting, said that the bill’s current increase in the SALT cap was simply “insufficient,” and that he’d keep negotiating on the bill.